ToshioCP/Gobject-tutorial/gfm/sec6.md

 - 9-19: Definition of the structure of TNumberClass.
 - 11-16: These are pointers to functions.
 They are called class methods or virtual functions.
-They are expected to be overridden by the descendant object.
+They are expected to be overridden by a function in the descendant object.
 The methods are five arithmetic operators and `to_s` function.
 `to_s` function is similar to sprintf function.
 - 18: A pointer to the default signal handler of "div-by-zero" signal.